ifconfig-me/Path-Traversal-Scanner/README.md

 ![image](https://github.com/user-attachments/assets/448c2dd0-4258-4830-9b04-c8ae673001a5)

 The scanner includes several configurable settings such as batch size, delay, timeout, and retry attempts.
 Additionally, it checks if the domains in the list have a schema; if not, it automatically prepends "http://" to the raw domain names.
+I have added a new funtion to removes any trailing slashes from the domain and to ensures the payload starts with a slash before combining them to form the ptopoer URL.

 In the begining of scanning, the scanner displays the following from the default configurations if not provided:
 - Total targets loaded: XXXXX